Ankitbhargav7234/Real_Estate_price_prediction/README.md

 Number of Convenience Stores vs. House Price: There appears to be a positive relationship between the number of convenience stores and house prices.
 Properties with more convenience stores nearby tend to have higher prices.

-Latitude vs. House Price: Although not a strong linear relationship, there seems to be a pattern where certain latitudes correspond to higher or lower house prices, possibly indicating that specific neighborhoods are more desirable.
+Latitude vs. House Price: Although not a strong linear relationship, there seems to be a pattern where certain latitudes correspond to higher or lower house prices, possibly indicating that specific neighbourhoods are more desirable.

 ## The correlation matrix provides quantified insights into how each variable is related to the others, especially with respect to the house price:

 House Age: This shows a very weak negative correlation with house price (-0.012), implying that age is not a strong predictor of price in this dataset.

 Distance to Nearest MRT Station: Has a strong negative correlation with house price (-0.637).
 It indicates that properties closer to MRT stations tend to have higher prices, which is a significant factor in property valuation.

 Number of Convenience Stores: Displays a moderate positive correlation with house price (0.281).
 More convenience stores in the vicinity seem to positively affect property prices.

 Latitude and Longitude: Both show a weak correlation with house prices.
 Latitude has a slight positive correlation (0.081), while longitude has a slight negative correlation (-0.099).